With PEAK Program, artificial intelligence helps build smooth transition to dialysis, encouraging home modalities

 Model performance statistics alone do not determine how well a model will fare in actual clinical practice.
-We examined the hazard decline curves for patients at various levels of risk to select a risk level where the vast majority of patients (nearly all) would experience the outcome (eGFR declining to <10 mL/min per 1.73 m2) within a 2-year period.
-We then set this threshold as the point at which we would refer the patient to the PEAK team.
+We examined the hazard decline curves for patients at various levels of risk to select a risk level where the vast majority of patients (nearly all) would experience the outcome (eGFR declining to

 The PEAK team has achieved increased rates of preemptive transplantations and optimal outcomes.
 Compared with the New York rate of 2.5% for preemptive transplantations, the PEAK team sees 12.5%.
 Sixty-eight percent of PEAK patients began dialysis as outpatients compared with only 27% nationally (2), and 57% began with venous access in place compared to only 20% nationally (3).
 The PEAK team is well on the way to reaching their 25% home dialysis goal, and it currently achieves 20% home modality adoption—a significant lift over the New York City average, which is only 3.6%.